-As the garden winds down in the later part of summer, panicle hydrangeas (Hydrangea paniculata) take center stage offering up big blooms that put on a show from now into fall.
+As the garden winds down in the later part of summer, panicle hydrangeas (Hydrangea paniculata) take center stage.
+They offer up big blooms that put on a show from now into fall.

 While we all love their more familiar mophead cousins (H. macrophylla), panicle hydrangeas have a few advantages.
 They bloom in full sun or morning sun (see below) which means more of us can enjoy them.
-And since they bloom on new growth each summer, there is no chance for flower buds to be damaged by winter cold, so you're pretty much assured a blooming great show.
+Since they bloom on new growth each summer, there's no chance for flower buds to be damaged by winter cold.
+Therefore you're pretty much assured a blooming great show.
 Finally, butterflies and bees flip for the flowers which provide an important late season food source.

-Panicle hydrangeas typically change color from white to varying shades of pink and, unlike mophead types, this is not as a result of soil chemistry.
+Panicle hydrangeas typically change color from white to varying shades of pink.
+Unlike mophead types, this is not as a result of soil chemistry.
 Instead color morphing is triggered by a change in air temperature.
 (Depth of color is more intense in colder northern zones than in warmer southern ones.)

-If you haven't planted a few panicle hydrangeas, either in garden beds or in containers, you're missing out on one of the true treats in the late summer-to-early fall garden.
+If you haven't planted a few panicle hydrangeas, either in garden beds or in containers, you're missing out.
+These are one of the true treats in the late summer-to-early fall garden.
 Here are 7 that we recommend.
 (If you’d like a few ideas on how to design with them, check out this story.)

 Sturdy stems support big, full flower heads that start out white and mature to a delectable pink.
 The long-lasting blooms are superb in fresh or dried arrangements.
 A grand slam for containers, foundation shrubs in smaller gardens, and mid-height borders.
 Up to 5′ tall, 4′ wide.
 Partial shade to full sun.
 Zone: 4 – 8